-Australia is home to more than just a couple of big things.
-The Big Avocado is only one of a loosely related set of about 150 sculptures and large structures sprinkled across the country.
+The Big Avocado is only one of a loosely related set of about 150 sculptures and large structures sprinkled across Australia.
 Most of these, the Big Avocado included, serve as the country’s top tourist traps and can be found along major roads and highways or between some of the major travel destinations.

 Located in Duranbah in New South Wales, the Big Avocado is a landmark of Tropical Fruit World.
 It had somehow developed a cult following, perhaps because it’s not just one of Australia’s dozens of giant fruits, but a giant version of a rather obscure fruit.
 The avocado?
 The massive fruit is standing just within the border of Queensland